Mc-Cheater/Portfolio/README.md

   #### Results

-  I will present the result on a real datasets of patients diagnosed with laro-pharynx cancer where I try to identify the common traits of these patients.
+  I will present the result on a real datasets of patients diagnosed with lymph cancer where I try to identify the common traits of these patients.

+  This dataset has patient with analysis results on **lymph nodes** who are great indicators of cancer presence.

+  You can find the dataset here [Lymphography dataset](https://archive.ics.uci.edu/ml/datasets/Lymphography)

   #### Bibliography